Adult Changes in Thought Study

 Genetic, Biomarker, or Other Specimen Data

 DNA samples were and are collected from ACT participants.
-Apolipoprotein E (APOE) genotype is routinely obtained from these samples and used in most ACT analyses.
+Apolipoprotein E (APOE) genotype is routinely obtained from these samples and used in many ACT analyses.
 ACT has started to obtain new blood samples from participants at study visits.
 Data generated from these blood samples — including plasma biomarkers — will be part of the ACT Data Repository in the future.

 Historical Life Course & Social Determinants of Health Data